Judging Criteria

 Who: Core Jury members

-Goal: Review all submissions (~1000 photos), filter out rule violations and irrelevant entries, and reduce each category to a maximum of 100 photos to minimize load on category jurors.
+Goal: Review all submissions, filter out rule violations and irrelevant entries, and prioritize 100 photos per category to minimize load on category jurors.

 The Process